MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 ```KQL
 _GetWatchlist('HighValueHosts')
 ```

-**Note** It could take a minute for the import to complete.
+**Note:** It could take a couple of minutes for the import to complete.
+You can continue with the following task and come back later to run this command.

 You can now use the _GetWatchlist('HighValueHosts') in your own KQL statements to access the list.
 The column to reference would be *Hostname*.

+17. Close the *Logs* window by selecting the 'x' in the top-right and click **OK** to discard the unsaved edits.

 ### Task 3: Create a Threat Indicator.

 In this task, you will create an indicator in Azure Sentinel.

-1. In Azure Sentinel, select the **Threat intelligence (Preview)** option in the Threat management area.
+1. In Azure Sentinel, select the **Threat intelligence** option in the Threat management area.

 2. Select **+ Add New** from the command bar.

 3. Review the different indicator types available in the Types dropdown.
 Select the **domain-name**.
 Enter your initials in the Domain box.
 An example would be *fmg.com*.

-4. For the threat type, select **malicious-activity**.
+4. For the *Threat types*, select **malicious-activity**.

-5. For the name, enter the same value used for the Domain.
+5. For the *Name*, enter the same value used for the Domain.
 An example would be *fmg.com*.

-6. Set the *valid from* field to today's date.
+6. Set the *Valid from* field to today's date.

-7. Select **apply**.
+7. Select **Apply**.

-**Note** It could take a minute for the indicator to appear.
+**Note:** It could take a couple of minute for the indicator to appear.

 8. Select the **Logs** option in the General area.
-You may need to disable the "Always show queries" option to get to the query window.
+You may need to disable the "Always show queries" option and close the *Queries* window to get run the statements.

 9. Run the following KQL statement.